cloudsec/brootkit/README.md

 ######BROOTKIT
-    Lightweight rootkit implemented by bash shell scripts v0.10
+    Lightweight rootkit implemented using bash shell scripts v0.10

     by wzt 2015   wzt.wzt@gmail.com

-    If bash shell scripts can be designed for security tools like chkrootkit or rkhunter, so it can be implemented for a rootkit.
+    If bash shell scripts can be designed for security tools like chkrootkit or rkhunter, so too can it be implemented for a rootkit.

 ######FEATURES
     1. more hidable ability against admintrator or hids.
     2. su passwd thief.
-    3. hide file and directorys.
+    3. hide file and directories.
     4. hide process.
     5. hide network connections.
     6. connect backdoor.